rossmcnulty/Entropolis/README.md

 Entropolis
 ==========

-A fake repo for the Entropolis server
+A fake repo for the Entropolis server.

+*Check out the Issues tab to see information on the upcoming Framework Milestone!*